Ranking the 29 strikers signed by Newcastle United under Mike Ashley

 Yep, ninth.
 All he’s done is put a shirt on and look delighted not to have signed for Aston Villa and he’s made it into the top 10.
 His record in the Premier League alone probably warrants it and if he can replicate his form for Bournemouth, he’ll easily make it to the top spot.

 Faustino Asprilla, Temuri Ketsbaia, Aleksandar Mitrović.
 Newcastle supporters love a striker that plays on the edge, and Mitrović plays so close to the edge that he’s often in danger of falling off.

 He has scored 14 league goals for the club, and missed almost as many matches through suspension.
-As ill-disciplined as he may be, he is a useful asset when he does play.
+As ill-disciplined as he may be, he was a useful asset when he did play.

 However, his love affair with the club wasn’t over and he returned to score another 19 league goals as they returned to the top flight and established themselves in the division.
 He can still be found cheering on the Magpies on social media, presumably in his Danish-Glaswegian accent.

 Loïc Rémy is somewhat of an anomaly on this list – a loan signing that actually played for the first team.
 Turning down the club in favour of joining QPR in January 2013, he eventually ended up on Tyneside in August that same year when all was forgiven as he scored 14 Premier League goals in 26 matches.